Wildlife Volunteer Program in Botswana

 IFRE provides a unique experience with accommodation offered in a fully equipped tented camp, serving as a comfortable home away from home.
 The camp includes 2–6-person walk-in safari tents furnished with bunk beds, sheets, and pillows, alongside shared ablutions featuring hot and cold showers, as well as flush toilets.
 Additionally, volunteers can enjoy communal areas for dining, relaxation, and reading, including a charming boma for memorable fireside evenings.
 The kitchen is well-equipped with gas appliances, offering delicious home-cooked meals, including special pizza nights featuring homemade pizza from the camp's own oven.

-Volunteers will be provided with three meals a day during their stay.
+Botswana wildlife volunteers will be provided with three meals a day during their stay.
 Breakfast includes simple options like oats, breads, spreads, and cereals, which are self-service.
 Lunches and dinners consist of substantial, home-cooked meals.
 Tea and coffee will be available throughout the day.
 While periodic visits to a local village with a small shop for simple snacks are planned, volunteers are encouraged to bring extra snacks from home or Johannesburg.
 Additionally, a refrigerator is available for volunteers to store their personal food and drinks.

 As the late afternoon approaches, you'll have the opportunity to witness breathtaking sunsets from a rocky outcrop, followed by evenings spent stargazing around a campfire, weather permitting.
 On weekends, you'll have the chance to explore nearby attractions and destinations.

-Safety and In Country Support
+Safety and in-Country Support

 Take a minute to complete the form and we will be in touch.